sunnybhambhani/todayslearning/k8s_deploy_security_practices.md

   ```

 > **_NOTE:_**
-> - For more information around capabilities, fire `man capabilities`.
 > - There are many other securityContext options available, but these are the ones that are most commonly used.

-> - Just for reference here is the list of options which are accepted on pod layer (to know more about it fire `kubectl explain pod.spec.securityContext`):
+Just for reference here is the list of options which are accepted on pod layer (to know more about it fire `kubectl explain pod.spec.securityContext`):
 >   - fsGroup
 >   - fsGroupChangePolicy
 >   - runAsGroup